 Your HPV vaccination

-The number-one preventive measure that every sexually active woman should take is getting vaccinated for the most commonly transmitted STI, human papillomavirus, Dr. Streicher says.
+The number-one preventive measure that every sexually active uterus-haver should take is getting vaccinated for the most commonly transmitted STI, human papillomavirus, Dr. Streicher says.
 The new vaccine, Gardasil 9, protects against strains of HPV that cause 90 percent of genital cancers and 90 percent of genital warts.
 Although some people think the HPV vaccine is only for young people (it’s approved for ages 9 to 45), getting the vaccine at any age, even if you’re beyond childbearing years, is a good idea, she says.

 If you fall into the over-45 age group, know that even though the vaccine has shown to have value for women in that age range, it isn’t yet FDA-approved for women 45 and up, so you’ll have to pay for it out of pocket.
 But, unless you’ve been in a 100 percent sexually monogamous relationship for many years, it’s worth the money, Dr. Streicher says.